Iran is pummeled by airstrikes as it launches a new wave of attacks against Israel and US bases

-DUBAI, United Arab Emirates (AP) — Iran launched a new wave of attacks against Israel, American bases and countries around the region Thursday, while warning the U.S. would “bitterly regret” torpedoing an Iranian warship and calling for “Trump’s blood.”
-Tehran’s expanding retaliatory strikes and increasing shows of defiance came even Israel hammered it for a sixth day.
+DUBAI, United Arab Emirates (AP) — Iran launched a new wave of attacks against Israel, American bases and countries around the region Thursday, while warning the U.S. would “bitterly regret” torpedoing an Iranian warship.
+Tehran’s expanding retaliatory strikes and increasing shows of defiance came even as Israel and the U.S. hammered Iran for a sixth day.

-The war has escalated each day, expanding well beyond the Gulf.
-On Thursday, Azerbaijan accused Iran of attacking it with drones — though Tehran denied launching them.
+The war has escalated each day, affecting an additional 14 countries across the Middle East and beyond.
+On Thursday, Azerbaijan accused Iran of attacking it with drones — though Tehran denied that.
 A day earlier, the U.S. said it sank an Iranian frigate in the waters off Sri Lanka.

-All the while, Israel and the U.S. have battered Iran with nationwide strikes, targeting their military capabilities and security forces.
 Iran’s attacks have targeted their Arab neighbors, disrupted oil supplies and snarled global air travel.

-The war has killed more than 1,200 people in Iran, more than 70 in Lebanon and around a dozen in Israel, according to officials in those countries.
-It has disrupted the supply of the world’s oil and gas, snarled international shipping and stranded hundreds of thousands of travelers in the Middle East.
+The war has killed at least 1,230 people in Iran, more than 70 in Lebanon and around a dozen in Israel, according to officials in those countries.
+Six U.S. troops have been killed.

+Iranian Foreign Minister Abbas Araghchi accused the U.S. Navy of committing an “an atrocity at sea” for sinking the Iranian frigate IRIS Dena in the Indian Ocean earlier in the week, killing at least 87 people.

+An Iranian cleric later called on state television for the shedding of both Israeli and “Trump’s blood.”

 The war keeps expanding

-Israel announced multiple incoming missile attacks and air sirens sounded in Tel Aviv and Jerusalem, and Gulf countries also reported coming under fire.
+Israel announced multiple incoming missile attacks and air sirens sounded in Tel Aviv and Jerusalem, while Gulf countries also reported coming under fire.

 In Abu Dhabi, United Arab Emirates, a drone was shot down near the Al Dhafra Air Base, which hosts U.S. forces, and shrapnel fell to the ground, authorities said.
 Six people were wounded.